Bobby Martinez

-Bobby Martinez (born May 26, 1982) is a professional surfer from Santa Barbara, California.
+Bobby Martinez (born May 26, 1982) is an American professional surfer from Santa Barbara, California.

 Career

 Martinez began surfing at age 6.
 When he was old enough, he joined the National Scholastic Surfing Association (NSSA) where he went on to win a record seven national titles.
 After several injury-prone years he joined the Association of Surfing Professionals (ASP) in 2005 and permanently pursued qualification for the ASP World Championship Tour (WCT).
 His first major title as a professional was the O'Neill Coldwater Classic in 2005.
 He joined the World Championship Tour in 2006, finishing the year with a No. 5 ranking which earned him Rookie of the Year honors with wins in Teahupoo and Mundaka.
 He also won in Mundaka in 2007.
 In May 2009, Martinez won the Billabong Pro Tahiti for the second time.

 He featured in the 2007 biopic Mixed Tape, produced by Pete Santa Maria.

 Notable sponsors during his career included O'Neill, Reef Brazil, Channel Islands Surfboards, Monster Energy Drink, and FTW.